kpwhri/HCSRNCensusDemogDec/readme.md

 # Running this workplan
 * Prior to running the plan, you'll need to get an API key from the Census Bureau.
 You can do this in about two minutes by:
 1. Go to https://api.census.gov/data/key_signup.html and request a key (you'll need to provide an email address, share your organization, and agree to the terms of service).
 1. Check your email and copy the key from the email you receive to a text file (e.g., census_key.txt).
 You can see an example in the documents folder of this workplan "census_key.txt".
+Example [Census Key](/document/sample_census_key.txt).
 1. Once you have your key, you'll %include the  to the sas/vdw_census_demog_dec_2020.sas file in the following line:
 ```sas
 * Where does your census key live?;